railsuser2014/openobject-doc-book-en/0/index.rst

 Information Systems have played an increasingly visible role over the past several years in improving the competitiveness of business.
-More than just tools for handling repetitive tasks, they are used to guide and advance all of a company's' daily activities.
+More than just tools for handling repetitive tasks, they are used to guide and advance all of a company's daily activities.
 Integrated management software is today very often a key source of significant competitive advantage.

 The standard response to a need for responsiveness, reliability, and rapidly